 The more we read, the better writers we become.
 Teaching students to write strong persuasive essays should always start with reading some top-notch models.
 This round-up of persuasive writing examples includes famous speeches, influential ad campaigns, contemporary reviews of famous books, and more.
 Use them to inspire your students to write their own essays.
 (Need persuasive essay topics?
-Check out our list of 60 interesting ideas here!)
+Check out our list of interesting persuasive essay ideas here!)

 Persuasive Speech Writing Examples